jaspervdj/jaspervdj/cv.markdown

 **Imperative programming**: Problems should be solved in the *right* way.
-This means that at many occasions, I have had to dive into low-level and system programming, which has given me a rigid understanding of C.
+This means that at many occasions, I have had to dive into low-level and system programming, which has given me a good understanding of C.

 **Object-oriented programming**: My experiences with functional languages have taught me many new and valuable lessons about object-oriented programming and